 Why not use PDM for all CM requirements?
 Part 3

 In our third and final post on “why not use PDM for all CM requirements” we will discuss the three most common strategies over the years for providing configuration management capabilities to users across the OEM enterprise, as well as throughout the supply and service chain.
-These approaches are to:
+The approaches summarized below include using a product innovation platform strategy for PLM.

 1) Repurpose, extend, and customize Engineering PDM software to provide the CM functionality desired for users in or out of engineering.